WeTS: A Benchmark for Translation Suggestion

 \section{Construct Synthetic Corpus}

-Since constructing the golden corpus is expensive and labor-consuming, automatically building the synthetic corpus is very promising for enhancing the performance.
-In this section, we describe several ways for constructing synthetic corpus for TS based on the parallel corpus of MT and the well-trained MT model.
+Since constructing the golden corpus is expensive and labor-consuming, automatically building the synthetic corpus is very promising.
+In this section, we describe several ways for constructing synthetic corpus for TS based on the parallel corpus of MT.